 There are plenty of registered shops and outlets selling MacBooks on eBay, and they can present a safer option than buying from an individual seller.
 Often shops will offer a warranty for the MacBook Pro, which can help give you some peace of mind.
 Bear in mind, though, that shops like this often only list their products as Buy it Now rather than auction, which can increase the price.

-Keep an eye out for MacBook Pro models that are listed as “refurbished.”
+Keep an eye out for MacBook Pro models that are listed as refurbished or renewed.
 This usually means a part has been replaced, either by the seller or Apple itself.
 Make sure you read the details of what was replaced and why.
 This is often a good way to find a cheaper MacBook Pro that has been fixed and is excellent working order or has had a part replaced with a better, newer equivalent.
 Either way, refurbished is a good way to go if you want to balance the performance of a new machine with the price of a second-hand one.

 You don’t just have to stick to eBay or Craigslist if you want to buy refurbished, and there are plenty of places that give you extra assurances.
 After all, you’re spending a lot of money, so it doesn’t hurt to have a few more guarantees in exchange for your hard-earned cash.